 International Applicant Financial Aid

 Whitman College provides a comprehensive, diversified financial aid program — including scholarships, grants, employment opportunities and loans — to assist in financing a college education.
 Need-based scholarships for international students are calculated based on the student's demonstrated financial need and are renewable for four years.
-100% of demonstrated need will be met for students outside of the United States and Canada.
+Whitman will meet 100% of demonstrated need for international students who are offered admission.

 For new first-year international students who qualify for need-based financial aid, Whitman College will cover the full cost of a one-way flight to Walla Walla, including applicable taxes.
-Whitman will also cover the cost of up to two pieces of luggage.
 Flights will be booked through a travel agent identified by Whitman’s Admission Office.
 While the students’ preferences regarding airline, flight timing, and other details will be considered, in order to ensure flights are booked in a cost-effective manner and arrive in time for international orientation, it is possible not all preferences will be accommodated.

 Students and families who are applying for need-based financial aid must submit the Whitman International Student Financial Aid Application (WISFAA).
 This is an international financial aid application for students seeking need-based financial aid.